nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 ### Filter and calculate mean counts per million of Mix1 and Mix2 spiked samples in each of the 4 groups
+## Check the 'Parameter Value[Spike-in Mix Number]' column of the assay table
+## If the values do not have a space, change 'Mix 1' and 'Mix 2' to 'Mix1' and 'Mix2', respectively

 # Filter Mix1 CPM and Mix2 CPM in group A